Abhishek010397/Devops/README.md

 # Devops
-This is my hands-on experience with git-docker-jenkins-k8s tool!
+This is my hands-on experience with git-docker-jenkins-k8s tool, the CI/CD Setup!